 For additional information contact the Director of Student life.
 Samantha Brzozowski can be contacted at 615.277.7406 or at [email protected] and is located in the Cecy Reed Student Center.

-Watkins College of Art, Design & Film recognizes that sometimes personal problems can cause stress and affect performance in the school setting.
-Watkins has a partnership with an area counseling practice which would cover the cost of the first three visits.
+Watkins College of Art, Design & Film recognizes that stress and other issues can affect our academic and personal lives.
+Watkins has a partnership with an area counseling practice which covers the cost of counseling for all current students.

-Students may call the Association for Guidance, Aid, Placement and Empathy (AGAPE) at 781-3000 to speak with an intake counselor and to make arrangements for a first appointment.
-Visitation hours can be scheduled Monday through Friday at 4555 Trousdale Drive, Nashville, TN 37204.
-For questions about the program, student may seek the advice of the Director of Student Life who will keep all matters confidential and can refer the student to the appropriate contact or can refer the student to other resources.
+Students may call the Association for Guidance, Aid, Placement and Empathy (AGAPE) at (615) 781-3000 to speak with an intake counselor and to make arrangements for a first appointment.
+The counselor is available for multiple sessions each week, however sessions fill quickly so call today to schedule an appointment.
+For questions about the program or other counseling resources available in the area, student may seek the advice of the Director of Student Life who will keep all matters confidential to the greatest extent possible and can refer the student to the appropriate resources.